cunaco/paradex/README.md

 The Tree of the times.
 A gift of the time: a story.
 Value: What is first?
 Quest: What's the deal?
 Quit: Whatever Take: What kind of?

 The Tree of life.
-The gift of living: a breathe.
+The gift of living: a breath.
 What brought you to life?
 Where it belongs to?
 When does it takes?
 Why do you propose such a thing?

 The Tree of knowledge.
 The gift of knowledge: freedom.